GeorgeWL/GeorgeWL/README.md

 - 👋 Hi, I’m @GeorgeWL
 - 👀 I’m interested in Web Apps, UX, and Programmming.
 Also I do inline skates and rock climbing 🧗‍♂️ in my spare time.
 - 🌱 I’m currently learning [Go](https://go.dev) and refreshing my knowledge in [TypeScript](https://typescript.dev)
 - 💞️ I’m looking to collaborate on pointless applictions with no commercial viability, for fun.
-Such as mods for games, experimental web apps, and
+Such as mods for games, experimental web apps, and web games
 - 📫 How to reach me contact links are on my website, https://GeorgeWL.dev
 - I am **NOT** Looking for roles, so don't send me job adverts.
 <!---